Alexander-N/python-exercises/README.md

     Alternatively you can download the code from https://github.com/Alexander-N/python-exercises/archive/master.zip

-* Change into the directory of your exercise
+* Let's say you select `hello-world`.
+Change into the directory of your exercise
    ```
    cd python-exercises/exercises/hello-world
    ```